markvdb/kc868col/kc868col_hexprotocol.md

 ##### 1 ) Description

-1. Delete ifttt parameter.
+1. Delete IFTTT parameter.
 You can delete one or all.

 2. The number range is 1~50.
 The response fails when it exceeds the range.